Get Help Today(877) 648-4288

 Is your loved one struggling with addiction?Get Help

 Frequently Asked Questions

 Find the life you deserve to liveGet Help

 Healthy relationships are valuable in daily life and allow for connections to be made.
 Relationships can be familial, platonic, social, professional, or romantic and are all highly beneficial for personal growth and maintaining sobriety.

-Both healthy and unhealthy relationships can impact people in and out of recovery in varying ways.
+Both healthy and unhealthy relationships can impact people in and out of recovery in various ways.
 A supportive friend who genuinely cares for someone who is recovering from substance abuse will offer compassion and maintain respect for their journey.
 Someone who is a toxic person in an unhealthy relationship may instead criticize or mock the person for having had an addiction.
+A toxic person may also be someone who the individual used to get high and/or drunk with that continues to reach out to them to offer the ability to get high or drunk.
 Such responses can deeply affect the person attempting to transition into sobriety.
 It’s important to distinguish between healthy and unhealthy relationships to compare how they influence addiction.

 Defining Healthy Relationships

 Healthy relationships provide people enduring or recovering from addiction an opportunity for peace and growth.
 These relationships encourage the safety and growth and development of each individual.
 Traits of healthy relationships include:

 - Healthy boundaries

 - Individual identities